 Yet, one doesn’t want to cause unhappiness, so conflict in feeling becomes natural, and causing unhappiness may seem to be one’s fate, because it’s the firefly’s flame.
 It’s thus best to avoid close friendships, because they too easily become conflicted.
 A full social life keeps the reality forgotten.
 Loving a few others in one’s unhappiness takes all the feeling one can afford.
 But there’s plenty of energy (especially a lot) for things that can be easily forgotten or discarded.
 Novelty saves.

 I occasionally read about parenting, such as I’m doing today, because I like to periodically test my sense of child development, since I’ve been so occupied with child development for so many years that I’m sometimes wary of my own presumptuousness, especially since I’m beyond actual parenting.
 I’m happy to feel that I do indeed understand child development and parenting very well.
 I thought today that a notion of “smart love” might be neat to consider, so I read the long Webpage that I’m quoting from above.
 In my opinion, it’s an excellent cheat sheet on how to be an excellent parent.
-The page may seem trite at the beginning, but keep reading.
+The page may seem trite at the beginning; but keep reading.
 It becomes profoundly useful in its details.
-Especially useful, I think, is the distinction between primary and secondary happiness.
+Especially useful, I think, is the distinction between primary and secondary happiness (halfway down the page).